 First things first: file types

 When it comes to choosing a file type for your images, you’ve got options.
 (Selecting an image’s file type is easily done in most image-handling software through the Save as or Export tools.)
 But each type comes with its own set of pros and cons; you’ll want to choose the one that best aligns with what you need your image to do.
-Here’s a quick breakdown of the file types supported in the story builder:
+Here’s a quick breakdown of some of the more common file types supported in the story builder:

 JPG (or JPEG) files are perhaps the most common type out there; the file extension stands for Joint Photographic Experts Group, if you’re curious.
 What makes JPGs so great is the amount of detail they can preserve in a relatively small-sized file.
 However, JPGs can experience “lossy” compression when they’re repeatedly exported, meaning that they’ll gradually look less and less sharp the more times you edit and then re-save the file, or re-size it.